YonicDev/yonic-corner/README.md

 * `CATEGORY_IDS`: The internal IDs of each category.
 * `HIDE_DRAFTS_IN_DEVELOPMENT`: A flag that hides draft posts in development mode.

-Additionally, the blog uses the following enviornment variables:
+Additionally, the blog uses the following environment variables:

 * `INVIDIOUS_DEFAULT_INSTANCE`: URL to an Invidious instance to be used by default.
+* `USE_CONTENT_COLLECTION_CACHE`: Whether to use the Astro experimental feature of content collection cache.
+By default it's set to false.

 ## Content

 The Yonic Corner uses Astro content collections for handling the actual content of the blog.
+In 2.3.0, [JSON schemas](https://json-schema.org/) are generated automatically to aid in the creation of data content files.

 ### Blog posts

 Located in `content/blog`.
-From 2.2.0, these are organized by year and month, although grouping them in a `drafts` folder is also supported.
+These are organized by year and month, although grouping them in a `drafts` folder is also supported.

-This collection is meant for MDX or Markdown posts only and associated assets.
+This collection is meant for MDX or Markdown posts only and associated assets, with MDX posts being far more recommended.
 The frontmatter structure is as follows (in *italics*, optional):

 * `title`: The display title of the post.
 * `description`: Flavor text to be used in the blog and SEO.